LucasXavierChurchman/KOBE-Bot/README.md

 ## Background

 I wanted to explore if computer vision and machine learning techniques can be used to distinguish between images of dunks and jumpshots.
-If so, videos could hypotheticall be classfied as well since they are simply a sequence of images.
+If so, a video can be classified by taking the majority classification of its frames.
 These methods could assist in automated box score statistic recording, shot chart tracking, and beyond.

 ## Objectives